tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 credential is when the SignatureSchemes listed only contain signature schemes for which a corresponding delegated credential does not exist, or if the SignatureSchemes advertised are not considered secure enough for the connection.
-The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.

 The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore